vishal266/sudoku-solver/README.md

 Little background about the sudoku problem and the features I added:

-1. The APIs given to me were not modified.
-They were used as is and I designed the solution in such a way that I used the APIs as a baseline framework to provide support to the DFS and BFS search algorithms.

-2. The brute force way of solving sudoku puzzle is by assigning each box from 1-9 for 9X9 board, which means, there are a total of 9 to the power of 81 operations involved, where 9 is the total numbers from 1-9 and 81 boxes to fill and then we individually check if one of the combination reaches the solution/goal state.
+1. The brute force way of solving sudoku puzzle is by assigning each box from 1-9 for 9X9 board, which means, there are a total of 9 to the power of 81 operations involved, where 9 is the total numbers from 1-9 and 81 boxes to fill and then we individually check if one of the combination reaches the solution/goal state.

 However with search algorithms like Depth First Search, the above number of operations can be drastically reduced.